Compost Awareness Week

 For more advice about composting, visit Recycle Now

 Composting can be done in even the smallest of gardens, but if you have no garden at all, you could try a wormery.
 Wormeries are easy and fun to use: simply add your food waste and after a few months the worms will have eaten it all.
 What is left behind is a fantastic fertiliser and a nutrient-rich liquid which can be diluted for use as plant food.
 Contact your local council to obtain a compost bin or wormery:

 Don't have space for a compost bin?

-If you don’t have space for a compost bin at home you can still get hold of high quality compost from our household waste recycling centres (HWRC) in Camden, Islington, Haringey and Waltham Forest.
-Find out where your nearest HWRC is here
+If you don’t have space for a compost bin at home you can still get hold of high quality compost from our reuse and recycling centres (RRCs) in Camden, Islington, Haringey and Waltham Forest.
+Find out where your nearest RRC is here

-The compost is sold in 30 litre bags and costs £3 per bag.
+The compost is available in 30 litre bags - limit of 2 bags per person per month.
 The compost comes from LondonWaste Ltd's EcoPark, where they recycle organic waste into quality compost for use in agriculture, allotments, community growing projects and gardens across north London.
 You can find out more about EcoPark compost here.